NikodemGapski/colubris-engine/src/text/text.md

 `Text` is a component class for rendering text.

+## Overview

+Currently the only font available is Roboto Black and all characters are rendered in 128p resolution.
+If you want to scale your text, use the `scale` field in the parent's `Transform` component.

 ## Fields

 The class comprises of the following public fields, which can be modified freely: